CoolCat467/StatusBot/README.md

 this bot whoever runs the bot will have access to the address of your minecraft server and the name of the channel the bot will be sending messages in.
 Prevent random people from joining your minecraft server by setting up a whitelist.
+They will find your public server eventually anyways; People are scanning the internet constantly.

 ## Installation
 For Fresh install use this command:
-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/CoolCat467/StatusBot/HEAD/install.sh)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/CoolCat467/StatusBot/HEAD/scripts/install.sh)"`

 For update installation use this command:
-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/CoolCat467/StatusBot/HEAD/install_update.sh)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/CoolCat467/StatusBot/HEAD/scripts/install_update.sh)"`

 ## Usage